Jachdich/planet-client/README.md

 # Planet-client

 This is the client for my kinda weird and probably not gonna be finished planet-game.
 IDK why anyone is here but if they are then here are some build instructions.
+EDIT well now I guess I can be the prOfessional youtoober and say that this is the repository of code from [this](https://www.youtube.com/playlist?list=PLJ7FLuJ_eDMe3KBh2znAYD5YamSuXD0vV) video series (that can hardly be called a series at this point).

 # Launcher